sleibman/health-plan-stats/README.md

 ### Setting Up Your Environment
+This code uses Python 3, and Python 2 will not work.
+Confirm that you have `python3` as an executable in your shell search path, or that `python -V` shows a 3.x version.

 If your python environment doesn't already have all the necessary packages, you'll see an error like the following:
 ```
 ModuleNotFoundError: No module named 'numpy'